-- Current resident for at least two years immediately prior to the date of this application or date of veteran's death; or - Current resident who was discharged within the last 12 months; or - Filed a resident Alabama income tax return for the past 10 consecutive years. - 2.
-Bona fide permanent resident for at least five years immediately prior to the date of this application or the date of the veteran's death.
+- Current resident for at least two years immediately before the date of this application or date of veteran's death; or - Current resident who was discharged within the last 12 months; or - Filed a resident Alabama income tax return for the past 10 consecutive years. - 2.
+Bona fide permanent resident for at least five years immediately before the date of this application or the date of the veteran's death.
 Applies to 100% permanent and total ratings only.
-Entitlement: Children and stepchildren of qualified veterans may receive five standard academic years (10 semesters) at any Alabama State-supported institution of higher learning or a prescribed course of study at any state-supported technical college to be used for undergraduate courses of study at the in-state tuition rate.
+Entitlement: Children and stepchildren of qualified veterans may receive five standard academic years (10 semesters) at any Alabama qualifying school for undergraduate courses of study.
+Students have 8 years from the date the application is received at the Alabama Department of Veteran Affairs headquarters office to use their 10 semesters.
+Benefits cannot be granted retroactively.